A helpful guide to catching trains in Auckland as well as expected behaviour and etiquette on our services.

 For your own comfort, as well as those around you, the simple tips below ensure everyone enjoys a pleasant trip:

-- No eating or smoking is allowed on trains at any time.
+- No eating or smoking (this includes vaping) is allowed on trains at any time.

 - Beverages in a closed/lidded container can be taken on board.